FlorianS4/project_4_django/TESTING.md

         * The user has the ability to like blogs.

-- I want to wirte comments with my own thoughts about a game that somebody wrote a blog post for.
+- I want to write comments with my own thoughts about a game that somebody wrote a blog post for.

         * The user can leave a comment underneath a blog post.

 Frequent User:

-- I want to bookmark good reviews so I can come back to the post after I finished the game.
+- I want to bookmark good reviews so I can come back to the post after I finish the game.

         * The user can bookmark posts.